 - I took SAFE 1000 and SAFE 1001 in a NSCC program previously.
 Do I have to retake them?

 No, these will automatically be considered for your new program.

 - Are there other examples of specific applications of safety training/education?

-Safety concerns impact virtually every program area at NSCC - and all the careers for which we prepare students.
-Even something as simple as indicating the location of emergency exits, and noting what the alarm will sound like in a particular building before the first class or meeting in a given location can be crucial information in a real emergency situation.
-Moreover, every kind of work has its own safety issues.
-Millions of person-hours are lost yearly in Canada through workplace accidents.
-When you consider all the related personal pain and suffering, not to mention the gross effect on our national productivity, safety is just too important not to be taken seriously.
-NSCC is pleased to support the Workplace Safety regulations enacted by the Province of Nova Scotia.
+Safety concerns affect everyone at NSCC - and all the careers that we prepare students for, even something as simple as finding the location of emergency exits and noting what the alarm will sound like in a building can be crucial in an emergency situation.
+Every workplace has its own safety concerns, millions of person-hours are lost yearly in Canada through workplace accidents.
+When you consider all the impacts, safety is just too important not to take seriously.

 - I'm an ALP student.
 Do I need to take this safety training?